-Only last week we brought you the first spy shots
+Only last week we brought you the

 of a new rear-wheel drive large sedan from Kia, and now the Korean automaker has released the first tentative details and a handful of teaser sketches for it.